You only need four ingredients: corn, milk, eggs and a tablespoon of honey.

 Ingredients (3-4 servings)

 - 3 cups corn kernels - fresh, frozen or drained from can.
-I used a one pound package of frozen corn kernels.
+I used a one pound package of frozen corn kernels, that I defrosted and drained.

 - 2 cups milk - regular or low fat.
 I used 2 percent milk